Maren Morris: Artistry

 Morris's music is primarily country and country pop with elements of pop, R&B, hip-hop, and rock.
 Writers and critics commented that Morris's first two Columbia albums combined country with R&B and hip hop musical styles.
-Stephen Thomas Erlewine of AllMusic found that Hero (2016) included "R&B influences" that "twists the rhymes" and "[rides] the beat" while "undercutting her boasts with sly wit".
+Stephen Thomas Erlewine of AllMusic found that Hero included "R&B influences" that "twists the rhymes" and "[rides] the beat" while "undercutting her boasts with sly wit".
 Jewly Hight of Billboard described Hero as "a signifier of country-pop's fluidity and a creative process that resembles the track-building of pop, R&B and hip-hop."
-The Hartford Courant praised Girl (2019) for incorporating similar styles: "If a lot of male country singers dabble with hip-hop in ways that sometimes feel stilted, Morris brings straight-up elements of '90s R&B to the album on songs like the bedroom-centric 'RSVP'."
+The Hartford Courant praised Girl for incorporating similar styles: "If a lot of male country singers dabble with hip-hop in ways that sometimes feel stilted, Morris brings straight-up elements of '90s R&B to the album on songs like the bedroom-centric 'RSVP'."

-When reviewing Girl (2019), Jon Caramanica described her voice as "versatile" in the way it can move between both the country and pop genres.
+When reviewing Girl, Jon Caramanica described her voice as "versatile" in the way it can move between both the country and pop genres.
 In 2019, Chris Richards of The Washington Post described Morris as having "the best voice of any country singer working today".
 Richards further explained, "Listen to her jump in and out of her lyrics and you'll hear a sophistication that feels like something metaphysical."

 In an interview with NPR in 2022, Morris was asked about whether she still identified with the country music genre and responded: "even though I live in Nashville and I'm from Texas and I feel like my songwriting at its core is country, I think you can hear a lot of different influences when you've heard any of my records."
-Other writers have agreed, including Stephen Thomas Erlewine: "Morris's music was grounded in country -- prior to striking gold as a performer, she was a professional songwriter in Nashville -- but she also incorporated elements of pop, R&B, hip-hop, and rock, creating a distinctive, stylish hybrid that had wide appeal outside her chosen genre."
+Other writers have agreed, including Erlewine: "Morris's music was grounded in country -- prior to striking gold as a performer, she was a professional songwriter in Nashville -- but she also incorporated elements of pop, R&B, hip-hop, and rock, creating a distinctive, stylish hybrid that had wide appeal outside her chosen genre."

 Morris has cited various artists of different genres as influences on her career, including Katy Perry, Coldplay, Linda Ronstadt, Dolly Parton, Taylor Swift, Chaka Khan, and Hank Williams.

 Advocacy

-Support for rights and racial justice

-Morris's outspoken persona and her stance on various social and political issues, including her support for LGBTQ+ rights, women's rights, gender equality, and racial justice has sparked both support and backlash from the country music industry and has faced backlash by conservative media outlets.

-"I don’t need to feel like I have to always be that person that speaks up, I think I come across a lot louder than I actually am because everyone else is so quiet."